 What if I have less then 8 weeks before my hunting trip?

 Still start at the beginning of this training plan.
 Don’t skip ahead until the week directly before your trip, then skip ahead to Week 8 in this plan.
-Week 8 is a “Taper” week.
+Week 8 is an unload/taper week.

 How much rest do I need between the end of this plan and the start of my trip?